 Naturally, as your ABM program matures into complexity, reporting on performance becomes more challenging.
 For the sake of efficiency (and perhaps your sanity), it likely makes sense to invest in an ABM-specific martech platform to unify data and make tracking performance more intuitive and actionable.

-If you’d like to learn more about ABM metrics and how to track them, check out our latest guide, Account-Based Marketing: The B2B Demand Generation Guide for SaaS CMOs.
+If you’d like to learn more about ABM metrics and how to track them, check out our latest guide, Quick Start ABM: How to Build Your Strategy and Drive Revenue.
 In it, we discuss in detail all the aspects of ABM and outline the steps you need to take to launch a successful program.